saadkhalil01/saadkhalil01/README.md

 - 👋 Hi, I’m @saadkhalil01
 - 👀 I’m interested in problem solving.
-- 🌱 I’m currently learning Computer Sciences from FCIT Pakistan.
+- 🌱 I’m currently studing Computer Sciences from FCIT Pakistan.
 - 💞️ I’m looking to learn new things.
 - 📫 You can mail me at saadkhalil9999@gmail.com